 Families will also enjoy a stunning restaurant serving wood fired pizzas in a lovingly restored brick barn, with an ice cream parlour and barista served coffees.
 A free play area for toddlers will be accessible from the coffee zone.

 "We don't stop playing because we grow old; we grow old because we stop playing."

 We have tried to think of everything that you need to know about William's Den to plan your visit, but if you need any more information, just contact our team who will be happy to help.

 Willliam’s Den is a big, new and unique play adventure that will get kids active and closer to nature by bringing the great outdoors in and vice versa.

-William’s Den Yorkshire will open its doors in Spring 2017.
+William’s Den Yorkshire will open its doors soon.
 As and when we have a definite launch date we’ll announce it here and on social media, we’re @williamsdenplay on facebook, twitter and instagram so please follow along!

 William’s Den is all about play and we’ll be welcoming families with children up to early teens.
 We’re also looking after grown-ups with a quality food and drink offer.

 We’re finalising our ticket system and pricing at the moment, so as soon as we have more details we’ll announce them here and on facebook, twitter and instagram @williamsdenplay.

 We’re working on getting our ticket system ready for early 2017 and you’ll be able to buy tickets online at www.williamsden.co.uk

 We are planning to cater for disabled children by ensuring that some of the play facilities and experiences are accessible at ground floor level.
 Our toilets and doorways will be wheelchair friendly for both children and adults.